 Follow this process to request your student visa document (Form I-20 or Form DS-2019).
 Important: You cannot request a visa document until you have been admitted to a full-time program and paid your enrollment deposit confirming that you will come to Tufts.
 You will receive instructions from your admissions office regarding enrollment deposit requirements and deadlines.
+The deadlines are in the U.S. Eastern Standard Time.

 Step One: Understand Your Financial Requirements and Prepare Financial Documents